Increasingly sustainable marketing productions

 - 90% of materials used in printing productions will be certified and recyclable.

 - 60% of our customers will be helped to take more tangible actions for more sustainable marketing production.

-- Greater than 80 hours of pro-bono work will be done with local not-for-profits.
+- +80 hours of pro-bono work will be done with local not-for-profits.

 Claiming ‘sustainability’ is one thing, figuring out how to make that claim legit is another.
-We’ve therefore defined six criteria that we think are critical to our business – both in terms of what we do, and also in terms of what we can best influence.
+We’ve defined criteria we think are critical to physical marketing productions that we capture on every project we do.

 - Sustainable materials